 We returned to the model of the Temple.
 Around the model, there are three such stations.
 One of the staff members helped us to sit on such a station and put on the headphones and the goggles.
 Then they started the movie.
 It is about ten minute VR movie that tours you through the temple.
 I am not an expert in VR but to me, the graphics looked pretty good.
 And overall this was a powerful experience.

 Hebrew Music Museum – Summary

 Hebrew Music Museum is not a big museum.
 The whole visit took us about two hours.
-Nonetheless, this is definitely a unique museum.
+Nonetheless, this is a unique museum.
 Starting with the ancient musical instruments and ending with all technological innovations that make information much more accessible.
-As you probably guessed by now, we loved the museum and it is definitely worth a visit.
+As you probably guessed by now, we loved the museum, and it is worth a visit.